 The Independent Committee is responsible for assessing and making recommendations to the Board of Directors in respect of matters where the interests of the minority shareholders of the Corporation may differ, or may be seen to differ, from those of the majority shareholder, HWSL, and its affiliates.
-This includes assisting the Board of Directors in fulfilling its responsibilities in connection with the assessment of related party transactions between the Corporation and HWSL and its affiliates.
-The Independent Committee receives adequate and regular updates from the CEO, the CFO and/or the Vice-President, General Counsel, on all issues, as appropriate.
+This includes assisting the Board of Directors in fulfilling its responsibilities in connection with the assessment of related party transactions between the Corporation and the majority shareholder and its affiliates.
+The Independent Committee receives adequate and regular updates from the CEO, the CFO and/or the General Counsel and Corporate Secretary, on all issues, as appropriate.

 The Independent Committee is composed of four members, all of whom are the independent directors of the Corporation, and is chaired by Mr. Llewellyn.
-Mr. Lussier was appointed as a new member of the Independent Committee on November 12, 2009.

-The Independent Committee meets regularly and during the period from July 1, 2009 to June 30, 2010, has held two formal separate meetings in the absence of management and non-independent directors.
+The Independent Committee meets regularly and during the period from July 1, 2010 to June 30, 2011, has held three formal separate meetings in the absence of management and non-independent directors.
 The Independent Committee also engages in discussions outside of regularly scheduled directors' meetings.
 Further, the Chairman of the Board of Directors of the Corporation holds separate discussions with the independent directors throughout the year.